Latest number of positive Isle of Wight Coronavirus tests increases | Isle of Wight News from OnTheWight

-Since Wednesday 28th October the number of positive Coronavirus (Covid-19) tests on the Isle of Wight increased by seven.
+Since Sunday 1st November the number of positive Coronavirus (Covid-19) tests on the Isle of Wight have increased by ten.

 Live map